DIGMATH: Dynamic Investigatory Graphical Displays of Math:

 5. Newton's Method This DIGMath module lets you investigate Newton's Method for finding the roots of a function f, both numerically and graphically.
 For any desired function, any desired starting value, and any desired number of iterations, you can see the set of iterated approximations in a table and the graph of the process, either in a fixed window of your choice (although the sequence of approximations may leave the window) or in a variable window that follows the sequence of iterations.

-6. Bairstow's Method This DIGMath spreadsheet lets you investigate Bairstow's Method for approximating the complex roots of a polynomial by creating a sequence of quadratic functions that converges to an irreducible quadratic factor of the polynomial.
+6. Bairstow's Method for Complex Roots This DIGMath spreadsheet lets you investigate Bairstow's Method for approximating the complex roots of a polynomial by creating a sequence of quadratic functions that converges to an irreducible quadratic factor of the polynomial.
 You can use any polynomial up to 8th degree and any choice of initial estimate for the quadratic factor.
 The spreadsheet draws the first five quadratic approximations to illustrate the convergence both graphically and numerically.

 Approximating a Function